thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 {% unless docsPrefix == 'paas/' %}
 #### Entities limit

-The system administrator uses the "Entities limit" rule to notify tenants that they will reach the limit on the number of entities (devices or assets).
+The system administrator can use the "Entities limit" rule to notify tenants that they will reach the limit on the number of entities (devices or assets).
 For example, notify when tenant has reached 80% of the 100 devices allowed.
 The max number of devices is extracted from the tenant profile.

 To create a new entities limit rule, follow these steps: